 Dairy Queen has a way to say goodbye to winter and support a worthy cause with one simple act: eating free ice cream!

-Mark your calendars for Tuesday, March 20, when all non-mall locations of both Dairy Queen and DQ Grill & Chill restaurants will be giving away free small vanilla soft serve cones on the first day of spring as part of the chain's Fourth Annual Free Cone Day.
+Mark your calendars for Wednesday, March 20, when all non-mall locations of both Dairy Queen and DQ Grill & Chill restaurants will be giving away free small vanilla soft serve cones on the first day of spring as part of the chain's Fifth Annual Free Cone Day.

 The soft serve cones are limited to one per customer while supplies last.

 Make sure to bring some money anyway, as each location will be collecting donations for local Children's Miracle Network Hospitals.